ufal/npfl138/exam/questions.md

   length, hop length, what frequencies are represented in every window, and explain windowing including the Hann window function).
-Assuming $f$ hertz corresponds to $m(f)$ mels (no need to know the exact formula), how does the hertz frequencies represented by a mel spectrogram with
+Assuming $f$ hertz corresponds to $m(f)$ mels (no need to know the exact formula), how do the hertz frequencies represented by a mel spectrogram with
   $M$ entries look like?
 [10]

 - Draw the WaveNet architecture (show the overall architecture, explain dilated